Interested in what a data analyst salary in London looks like in 2024?

-The average salary for a data analyst in the UK is currently around £28,750 for an entry-level job, and salaries can rise very fast with progression and experience.
+The average salary for a data analyst in the UK is currently around £28,750 for an entry-level job and salaries can rise very fast with progression and experience.

 Data analysts with a degree earn from £29,000 in their first role on average and those at entry-level but without a degree usually start at around £24,000.
 Data analysts are in high demand as the field is growing rapidly and analysts working in a big firm are usually earning around £35,000 after just a few years.

-Once you’ve got a few years of experience under your belt a good Data Analyst can earn on average around £60,000, which is comparable to consulting roles in the field.
+Once you’ve got a few years of experience under your belt, a good data analyst can earn on average around £60,000, which is comparable to consulting roles in the field.

 What does a data analyst do?

 Today's businesses are completely driven by data, which governs every decision across every function.
-From deciding which customers to target to identifying ways to reduce waste in the business, managers need to access timely, accurate and rich data upon which they can steer the business.
+From deciding which customers to target to identifying ways to reduce waste in the business, managers need to access timely, accurate, and rich data upon which they can steer the business.

-What sorts of things do Data Analysts do?
+Responsibilities of Data Analysts

-Data analysts will be skilled in fields such as probability theory, data visualisation, statistical modelling, risk management and predictive analytics.
-They will usually also be adept with database languages, programming languages nad other software languages.
-Data analysts will work with descriptive, diagnostic, predictive and prescriptive analytics which build upon each other to add increasing value to the business.
+Able to work with descriptive, diagnostic, predictive and prescriptive analytics which build upon each other to add increasing value to the business.

 In a typical week, a Data Analyst might: